20 Fruits & Veggies That Are Good For Dogs

 Raspberries are good for dogs in moderation.
 They’re low in calories and high in fiber and vitamin C. They do contain slight amounts of xylitol, so give your dog raspberries in moderation.

-Pineapple is a healthy treat for dogs.
-It has a large amount of vitamin C as well as being high in fiber.
+Pineapple is another fruit that’s good for dogs.
+It’s a healthy treat that has a large amount of vitamin C as well as being high in fiber.
 Because it’s so high in fiber use moderation when giving your dog pineapple.

 Spinach is good for dogs, but if yours is like mine she won’t have anything to do with it.
 She’s picky like that.
 Spinach is a good source of iron, antioxidants and vitamin K.